 A Scout treats all other Scouts as brothers and sisters.

-A Scout loves the natural world, is good to animals, and treats plants with care.
+A Scout loves the natural world, is good to animals, and treats plants carefully.

 A Scout is cheerful and thoughtful.